Get up to speed on the latest Android Enterprise developments.

-With Android enrolment today (referred to by Google going forward as device administrator enrolment), EMM administrators are very much limited to Samsung devices to be able to guarantee a reasonable degree of management.
-Other OEMs offer little to no APIs for device management and are therefore mostly confined to BYOD deployments.
+With Android enrolment today (referred to by Google going forward as device administrator enrolment) EMM administrators are very much limited to Samsung devices to guarantee a reasonable degree of management.
+Other OEMs offer little to no APIs for device management and are therefore mostly limited to BYOD deployments.

-When a Samsung device is enrolled, EMM administrators have management over the device to a degree similar to that of the work-managed scenario described above, and can combine it with an EMM container (such as MobileIron AppConnect or AirWatch Container) to partition off critical corporate applications behind an additional passcode-enabled and encrypted sandbox.
+When a Samsung device is enrolled, EMM administrators have management over the device to a degree similar to that of work-managed above and can combine it with an EMM container (such as MobileIron AppConnect or AirWatch Container) to partition off critical corporate applications behind an additional passcode-enabled and encrypted sandbox.

-Getting to this point, however, relies on the end-user granting the EMM client application administrative privileges and enabling unknown sources, normally resulting in a warning and later potentially enabling the end-user to sideload non-Play Store applications.
+To get to this point however relies on the end-user granting the EMM client application administrative privileges and enabling unknown sources, normally resulting in a warning and later potentially enabling the end-user to side-load non-Play Store applications.

-Then there are other problems, such as Factory Reset Protection, which requires the password of the Google account last used if wiped prior to the account being manually removed, which is similar to iOS Activation Lock (sometimes referred to as a feature of Find my iPhone).
+Then there are other problems, such as Factory Reset Protection which requires the password of the Google account last used if wiped prior to the account being manually removed, not dissimilar to iOS Activation Lock (sometimes referred to as a feature of Find my iPhone).
 Speaking of Google accounts, either end-users or administrators will usually have to manage them to enable application downloads, a requirement that is non-existent with Android enterprise as accounts are managed automatically.
-Generally speaking, there are no silent application installation capabilities, unless applications are distributed as raw APKs from the EMM, which is not a recommended practise.
+There’s also no silent application installation capabilities often unless applications are distributed as raw APKs from the EMM, not a recommended practise.

-Android enterprise can be enabled in two ways; the first as part of a larger GSuite domain, in which domain verification and additional configurations are normally required, and a second much simpler method—Android enterprise accounts.
+Android enterprise can be enabled in two ways, the first as part of a larger GSuite domain, in which domain verification and additional configurations are normally required, the second is a much simpler method – Android enterprise accounts.

-For the latter, an EMM administrator will need roughly an hour to sign up with Google using a generic, corporate Gmail account, which is simply a Gmail account not tied to any particular person.
-The request is initiated either through the EMM platform directly or the customer portal of the EMM vendor, after which a configuration is returned to import into the EMM and the connection is then successfully established (providing network firewall rules do not block access to accounts.google.com and googleapis.com).
+For the latter, an EMM administrator will need roughly an hour to sign up with Google using a generic, corporate Gmail account (this isn’t special, it’s simply a Gmail account not tied to any particular person).
+The request is initiated either through the EMM platform directly or the customer portal of the EMM vendor, after which a configuration is returned to import into the EMM and the connection is then successfully established (providing network firewall rules do not block access to accounts.google.com and googleapis.com)

 From there, just a few initial configurations/profiles need to be created and assigned either to a static group/label for testing, or dynamic to deploy to all enrolled Android devices.

-Android devices are generally cheaper and offer far more flexibility to meet the needs of organisations.
-Nevertheless, this price gap has long been considered something of a false economy due to the increased costs of support and device maintenance.
-While that will remain true for a large subset of non-GMS certified devices (like those imported from China) and devices with unrealistically low specifications, mid-market Motorola, Sony, Samsung and other similar brands are far more accessible when managed with Android enterprise.
+Android devices are generally cheaper and offer far more flexibility for the requirements of an organisation.
+For the longest time this price gap has been considered something of a false economy due to the increased costs of support and device maintenance, and while that will remain true for a large subset of non-GMS certified devices (like those imported from China) and devices with unrealistically low specifications, mid-market Motorola, Sony, Samsung and other similar brands are far more accessible when managed with Android enterprise.